mschmidtkorth/logseq-msk-docs/pages/Properties.md

 		- `tags` (N) get listed in their own section "Pages tagged with X" below a page.
 		  #+BEGIN_TIP
 		  * This property is intended as a page-level property.
-		  * This is the only property where its value receive backlinks.
+		  * This is the only property where its value receive backlinks without being specified explicitly as a `[[reference]]`.
 		  * The `tags` property on blocks has no special purpose.
 		  #+END_TIP
 		- `template` (1) designates a page as a template.